Inside: Bring the world inside your home with these stunning multicultural picture books!

 Our children are living in an unprecedented time, and every day I’m grateful.

 Multicultural Picture Books Allow All Kids to See Themselves in Stories

 If you’ve been following Happily Ever Elephants for a while, you know we are passionate about the notion that all children need to see themselves in the pages of a book.

 Every child needs to find characters they relate to in stories.
 They need to see families who look like theirs, children with the same skin color they have, kids who celebrate the same holidays, share the same struggles, and pride themselves on the same achievements.

 Because children get a confidence boost when they see themselves in the stories they read.
-Reading about kids like themselves helps children of all backgrounds recognize and understand they are not “different.”
+Reading multicultural picture books about kids like themselves helps children of all backgrounds recognize and understand they are not “different.”
 Books provide safe spaces for kids to see children just like them exploring their emotions and navigating their personal circumstances and journeys.
 It helps children know they are not alone.

 Perhaps even more importantly, young people need to read books that honor all children in every day situations.
 A black child should see himself in books about losing his first tooth, getting a new pet or playing hide and seek, not just books about the fight for civil rights.
-A Jewish child needs to see herself in picture books about friendship or days spent enjoying moments with grandparents, not just books about the Holocaust.
+A Jewish child needs to see herself in books about friendship or days spent enjoying moments with grandparents, not just books about the Holocaust.

 This is how we build bridges.
 This is how we nurture empathy.